maunhb/matrix_SSD_games/README.md

 # Sequential Social Dilemmas

+## Games:

-The games implemented as Prisoner's Dilemma, Chicken and Stag Hunt.
+The games implemented are Prisoner's Dilemma, Chicken and Stag Hunt.

-## The possible strategies to play with:
+## Available Strategies:

 * **Policy-conditioned Beliefs**: SISC, pC, pA
 * **Other strategies**: Tit for Tat, All C, Adversarial, Random

+## How to use:

 To play a game choose the game type and strategy in "play.py" to generate the data.
 Then choose the same parameters in "plot.py" to plot the cooperation (and epsilon if the strategy is SISC).

+The X and Beta parameters will change how to SISC and pC beliefs play.